Alan-S-Andrade/Amadeus-implementation-test/README.md

 # Amadeus - Implementation Developer Test

 ## Description
-This command-line utility processes data in XML and JSON formats, performs operations to calculate the average salary, identifies the highest paid employee, and sorts the employees by ID.
+This command-line utility processes data in XML and JSON formats, calculates the average salary, identifies the highest paid employee, and sorts the employees by ID.

 ## Requirements
 - C++ compiler (g++)